Financial-Times/annotations-publish-healthchecker/README.md

 ## Introduction

-This is a service, that reports whether the annotations publishing flow works as expected.
+This is a service, that reports whether the annotations publish flow works as expected.
 It checks and caches a "healthiness" status every minute.
 The responses from the __health and __details endpoints will be provided based on this cache.

+`Note`: the results are given for a certain period in the past, the latest results being ignored.
+(This happens due to the current implementation of the monitoring flow, which closes the transactions with a given delay.
+In this time period we have no knowledge about the successfulness of an annotation publish.)

-"Annotations publish flow healthiness check"
+##### Annotations publish flow healthiness check

 This check is looking for unclosed annotation-publish transactions (transactions with no PublishEnd events).
-Since the monitoring service closes the transactions every 5 minutes, this healthchecker verifies the transactions happening before the latest 6 minutes (there is an extra 1 minute considered for processing time), and it checks for a period of 10 minutes.
+Since the monitoring service closes the transactions every 5 minutes, this healthchecker verifies the transactions happening before the latest 5 minutes (ignoring another 2 minutes SLA window, period when the transactions still can be closed) and it checks for a period of 10 minutes.

 ## Installation